WICG/view-transitions/feature_details.md

 ## Use Cases

-There are 3 categories of use-cases targeted by this feature which have slightly different motivations and constraints :
+There are 3 categories of use-cases targeted by this feature which have different motivations and constraints :

 ### Single Page Apps (SPA)
-The transitions targeted by this feature are in theory already possible for SPAs today but these are complicated.
-The developer needs to retain the previous DOM, asynchronously set up the new DOM, set up animations between live DOM elements for both states and clean up the previous state at the end of the transition.
+The transitions targeted by this feature are in theory already possible for SPAs today but are complicated to get right.
+In order to achieve the same effect, the developer needs to do the following:

+* Retain the current version of the DOM
+* Asynchronously set up the new version of the DOM
+* Set up animations between live DOM elements for both states
+* Clean up the previous state at the end of the transition.

 Since live DOM needs to be present for both states at the same time, it's common to get the details wrong (eg, previous state might remain clickable or may stick around after the transition).
 This leads to difficult-to-debug issues and can have a negative impact on accessibility.

-We want to make authoring such transitions easier with a native API that offers some level of customization.
+We want to make authoring such transitions easy with a native API that offers some level of customization.

 ### Multi Page Apps (MPA)
-It’s not possible to have these transitions today for multi-page apps (or same-origin navigations) and in fact a lack of this ends up being one of the drivers for web authors to create SPAs.
+It’s not possible to have these transitions today for multi-page apps (or same-origin navigations).
+In fact, a lack of this ends up being one of the drivers for web authors to create SPAs.
 We want this API to enable authoring transitions within an MPA with a similar feature set as the SPA case above.

 ### Cross Origin Transitions
 Cross-origin transitions are infeasible similar to MPAs.
 A common use-case for this is content aggregator sites (search engines, social media sites, news aggregators, etc.).
 These sites frequently display a hero image/header which could be animated during the navigation to provide a seamless transition.